nuprl/TypeWeaver/src/dataset_tools/README.md

-# tools
+# dataset_tools

-A collection of scripts and tools.
+A collection of scripts and tools for building datasets.

+These are ad-hoc scripts written to automate tasks, and have not been tested for reusability.
+Nevertheless, they may still be helpful.

 * `check_dataset_in_definitely_typed.py`: checks a JavaScript dataset against the DefinitelyTyped repository, to determine if the package and its